-For 2023, TaxAct will support new tax provisions, such as the new 1099-K reporting requirements and tax savings related to the Inflation Reduction Act as these changes are standard across all tax providers.
-Also, beginning Jan.
-3, 2023, users will receive free expert access at all price levels, plus the option to pay more to have an expert file for you.
+TaxAct now supports new tax provisions, such as the new 1099-K reporting requirements and tax savings related to the Inflation Reduction Act as these changes are standard across all tax providers.
+Also, users receive free expert access at all price levels, plus the option to pay more to have an expert file for you.

 Federal Return (DIY)